edwardgerhold/paper-pen-3-D/README.md

 Setting the units on the axes

-If you multiply each column vector with some length r, you change the units of the base vector and with that the size of your projection.
+If you multiply each column vector with some length r, you change the units of the basis vector and with that the size of your projection.
 Say, you multiply for example the x-axis by r=5, x_=x*5*cos(a)+... and y_=x*5*sin(a)+..., you get five units instead of one into the x direction.

-Adding rotation made it clear, the elongination of the projection base should be done for all 3 coordinates with the same radius, because turning the object around suddenly changes units into the other direction.
-You can simply premultiply your object with a local base.
+Adding rotation made it clear, the elongination of the projection basis should be done for all 3 coordinates with the same radius, because turning the object around suddenly changes units into the other direction.
+You can simply premultiply your object with a local basis.

 Corollary